History of miscegenation: Réunion

 The majority of the population of Réunion is defined as mixed race.
 In the last 350 years, various ethnic groups (Africans, Chinese, English, French, Gujarati Indians, Tamil Indians) have arrived and settled on the island.
 There have been mixed race people on the island since its first permanent inhabitation in 1665.
 The native Kaf population has a diverse range of ancestry stemming from colonial Indian and Chinese peoples.
 They also descend from African slaves brought from countries like Mozambique, Guinea, Senegal, Madagascar, Tanzania, and Zambia to the island.

 There have been several cases of Chinese merchants and laborers marrying black African women as many Chinese workers were employed to build railways and other infrastructural projects in Africa.
 These labour groups were made up completely of men with very few Chinese women coming to Africa.
 In Réunion and Madagascar, intermarriage between Chinese men of Cantonese origin and African women is not uncommon.

 Most population of Réunion Creoles who are of mixed ancestry and make up the majority of the population.
 Mixed unions between European men and Chinese men with African women, Indian women, Chinese women, Madagascar women were also common.
 In 2005, a genetic study on the racially mixed people of Réunion found the following.
 For maternal (mitochondrial) DNA, the haplogroups are Indian (44%), East Asian (27%), European/Middle Eastern (19%) or African (10%).
 The Indian lineages are M2, M6 and U2i, the East Asian ones are E1, D5a, M7c, and F (E1 and M7c also found only in South East Asia and in Madagascar), the European/Middle Eastern ones are U2e, T1, J, H, and I, and the African ones are L1b1, L2a1, L3b, and L3e1.

 For paternal (Y-chromosome) DNA, the haplogroups are European/Middle Eastern (85%) or East Asian (15%).
 The European lineages are R1b and I, the Middle Eastern one E1b1b1c (formerly E3b3) (also found in Northeast Africa), and the East Asian ones are R1a (found in many parts of the world including Europe and Central and Southern Asia but the particular sequence has been found in Asia) and O3.

+The native Kaf population has a diverse range of ancestry stemming from colonial Indian and Chinese peoples.
+They also descend from African slaves brought from countries like Mozambique, Guinea, Senegal, Madagascar, Tanzania, and Zambia to the island.